swagata-kundu/assignment1/README.md

  - `export NODE_ENV=mongo;node import.js;` this will insert data in mongodb collection.
  - No of maximum record insertion can be set by setting env veriable `export MAX_INSERT=100` .
 Default it is 1000.

-**live demo**

-The application is hosted at [http://saavn.assignment.swagatak.one](http://saavn.assignment.swagatak.one) Api documentaion is available at [saavn.assignment.swagatak.one/api-docs](saavn.assignment.swagatak.one/api-docs)